From veering triangulations to link spaces and back again: The link space

-The action of $\pi_1(M)$ on $S^1(\alpha)$ preserves the laminations, hence the induced action preserves the foliations.
-The action of $\pi_1(M)$ on $\cover{T}$ sends faces to faces so the action on $\calL(\alpha)$ sends face rectangles to face rectangles; this implies that the action is continuous.
+The action of $\pi_1(M)$ on $\Circle$ preserves the laminations (perhaps swapping them), hence the induced action preserves the foliations (perhaps swapping them).
+The action of $\pi_1(M)$ on $\cover{\calV}$ sends faces to faces so the action on $\link(\calV)$ sends face rectangles to face rectangles.
+Thus the action is continuous.